gekimmel/otc-hybrid-cluster/README.md

 This is to demonstrate the seamless integration of OTC Private and OTC Public.
 A compute cluster is created with resources both in OTC Private and OTC Public environments.
-We will execute a single Terraform script utilizing the same modules on both sides.
+To achieve this we will execute a single Terraform script utilizing the same modules on both sides.

 The resulting architecture will be as follows: